North Central Washington Dahlia Society

 LaVern Strawn has 25 years experience in retail greenhouse sales growing annuals, perennials, vegetables, as well as landscaping trees and shrubs.
 After retirement, about 5 years ago, a friend stopped in to ask if she could plant dahlias in her big garden area standing idle so, she joined the dahlia phase of her retirement.
 Her patch is big enough for 600 plantings.
 She is caught up in their beauty of forms and colors.
 She says that "Flower people are good people in every way."
 Her current goals are to help rid dahlias of viruses, as well as to learn judging and hybridizing.

-Linda DeRooy Holmes-Cook is currently serving as President and is very active in the dahlia community, having been raised around dahlias.
+Linda DeRooy Holmes-Cook is very active in the dahlia community, having been raised around dahlias.
 Her dad, in 1952, co-founded the Pacific Northwest Dahlia Conference, along with several other groups.
 After dealing with medical issues, Linda and her sisters stepped in to help with their dad's garden.
 She has been growing her own dahlias since 2005 and enjoys showing, judging, and serving as Editor of American Dahlia Society Bulletin which comes out quarterly.
 She has served as Show Chair for our local show for six years and is currently the NCW Representative to the Federation of NW Dahlia Growers.
 She hopes to become a Senior Level judge this growing season but most enjoys all the people she has become friends with along the way.
 In additional to dahlias, she is the Volunteer Coordinator at Pybus Public Market and lead for her WHS Class of 1967 alumni group.
 Much of her time now is spent serving as the Local Arrangement Chair for the ADS 2020 National Show, which will be held in Wenatchee.